Alireza-Ganjkarimi/Clinical-Decision-Support-System-for-30-Day-Heart-Failure-Readmission/README.md

 **User Interface and RAG:** Integrating the trained model, XAI, and LLM within the Streamlit environment (app.py).

+## 🚀Setup and Usage Guide
+To run this project, the following libraries need to be installed:

+**Data processing and mathematical computations:** pandas and numpy

+**Machine learning and statistical modeling:** scikit-learn and statsmodels

+**User interface and dashboard building:** streamlit

+**Interpretability (XAI):** shap

+**Data visualization:** matplotlib and plotly

+**Generative AI and text processing (LLM & RAG):** langchain, langchain-community, langchain-groq, langchain-text-splitters, and langchain-core

+**Model package storage and loading:** joblib

+To run the designed software, first save all Python scripts and data files (corresponding CSV files extracted from the MIMIC-IV database) in a folder on your system.
+Then, execute the submitted Python codes in the exact order mentioned in the "Pipeline and Project Modules" section so that the data files and the final model package named hf_deployment_package.pkl are generated and saved in that same directory.
+After preparing the files, open the terminal or Command Prompt in the same project directory and run the interactive dashboard using the command `streamlit run app.py`.
+Alternatively, if you are using Windows, you can run the batch script file (`CDSS_app.bat`) with the .bat extension provided in the project to launch the application automatically.

 ## 📚 Study Mathematical and Technical Details

+technical details regarding Data preparation are available in docs/Data Preparation.md

-All technical details regarding the architecture, feature selection, training, and evaluation of the ML model can be found in `docs/ml_architecture_and_evaluation.md`.
+technical details regarding the architecture, feature selection, training, and evaluation of the ML model can be found in `docs/Feature Selection, ML model Evaluation and Implementation.md`.

-Technical details regarding the implemented LLM and RAG are available in `docs/llm_and_rag_implementation.md`
+Technical details regarding the implemented LLM and RAG are available in `docs/Interactive Dashboard and LLM Implementation.md`

+## References
+Johnson, A., Bulgarelli, L., Pollard, T., Horng, S., Celi, L. A., & Mark, R. (2023).
+MIMIC-IV (version 2.2).
+PhysioNet.
+RRID:SCR_007345. https://doi.org/10.13026/6mm1-ek67

 Developer: Alireza Ganjkarimi